 This freelance job is also relatively simple and requires extensive Internet research of topics provided by the employer.
 Many web researchers work from home and earn a pretty decent salary.
 Another plus is that popular job boards like Indeed.com have a long list of offers for anyone interested in getting involved with this job.

 If you have an interest in photography, then you should definitely become a freelance photographer.
 Most of these professionals report very high levels of job satisfaction because they have lots of fun during the photo sessions!
-For you as a former military member, this can be an interesting change of pace and exciting opportunity to communicate and enjoy the company of others.
+For you, as a former military member, this can be an interesting change of pace and an exciting opportunity to communicate and enjoy the company of others.

 If you’re interested, here is the job description, tasks, career paths, job listings, and other useful information from Payscale.